Emuzex/virgo-ui/docs/guide/getting-started/customization.md

 ### Nested Props Defaults

-Life is not always simple and your client might need visually different component based on context.
-For example, you might need a text variant virgo-button inside alert and normal (fill variant) virgo-button elsewhere.
-Then we are back to square one.
-We have to repeat the `variant` prop in every alert <i class="i-fluent-emoji-expressionless-face"></i>
+Life's complexities often extend to the need for varying visual components depending on the situation.
+For instance, within a `card` component, a `size` variant of a `virgo-button` may be necessary, whereas in other contexts, a standard (fill variant) `virgo-button` is more suitable.
+This scenario leads us to a familiar challenge.
+We find ourselves needing to specify the `size` property within every `card` component repeatedly.
 ```vue
 <template>
   <card>